 Government support for the manufacture of the Alag X-series diesel engines continued until some point in 1957, at which time the resources of AKKÜ were diverted to other purposes.
 The more or less concurrent establishment of the MOKI Institute may well have had something to do with this, although this is of course mere speculation.
 Whatever the reason, the decision seems to have been taken that the Alag range was by then sufficiently well-established that it could stand on its own feet without direct government support.

-At this point in our story, it becomes necessary to correct another false impression which has been created in the past in the English-language modelling media and which was unfortunately reflected in the originally-published text of this article.
+At this point in our story, it becomes necessary to correct another false impression which has been created in the past in the English-language modelling media and which was unfortunately reflected in the originally-published text of this article on MEN.
 The fact that the manufacture of the Alag engines by AKKÜ at Dunakeszi ceased at some point in 1957 seems clear enough.
 However, earlier commentators (including the normally-reliable Peter Chinn) have incorrectly credited the previously-mentioned Vella Brothers with taking over the manufacture of the Alag diesels at that point.